 Simmons has served on the Board of the Friends of the Rochester Public Library and the Susan B. Anthony Museum and House (SBAMH).
 She currently serves on the Collections and Education Committee at the SBAMH, an advisory group to the director on issues related to the collections.
 Outside of work Becky enjoys reading, gardening, making and viewing art, and travel.

-Sheila Smokey manages the Acquisitions, Serials and IDS (Inter-Library Loan) departments.
+Sheila Smokey manages the Acquisitions and Serials departments.
 She also selects vendors, places orders, and manages payment for all library informational materials.
 She oversees the materials budget and provides expenditure projections to the Director.
 When she first came to RIT over 23 years ago, she began as the Head of Reference Services at Wallace Library.

 Previous to RIT, she was the director of a large corporate library at FMC Corp., Ordnance Division in Santa Clara, CA for 16 years.
 She holds a BS in education and a master’s in library science.

 Her outside interests include antiques, travel, theatre, wildlife, hiking and reading.